Rhoban/workspace/README.md

 Here, a full repository name is used, and the dependency is tagged `optional`.
 This means that the user will be asked if he wants to install the dependency.
 You can also use `recommend`, that would do the same, except that the default choice will be yes instead of no.

+### Working on robot logs

+All of this commands have to be issued while located in the `env/fake` folder.

+In order to work with a specific log, use:

+   ./prepare.py <path_to_log>

+It is possible to extract ground truth based on multiple logs with HTC Vive tracker

+   ./extract_vive_patches.py <log1> <log2> ...

+In this case, all the data will be placed in the folder `vive_data`.
+It is possible to collect them in compressed `tar.gz` files to send them on distant servers faster:

+  ./compress_vive_data.sh

+This command will use the data in the folder `vive_data`.
+The patches used for classification will be stored in file `classification_data.tar.gz` and the images with the position of the objects will be stored in `attention_data.tar.gz`.